manojshivali/Generative-AI-With-Langchain-and-Huggingface/README.md

 (/Users/manoj/MJ_Soft/Generative_AI/VSCode/venv) manoj@MANOJs-MacBook-Air VSCode % pip install ipykernel
 Now Code cell with "1+1" will work
 ipykernel package provides kernel to this specific Jupyter notebook which will be responsible in executing the python code
+In Anaconda, default jupyter notebook has ipykernel already integrated to it.
+.py file has already that envirionment setup so we don't need to setup again.
+(base) manoj@MANOJs-MacBook-Air VSCode % python --version
+Python 3.13.9